Calvinism, Arminianism or Neither?

 For instance, the Bible says in I John 2:2, “He is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”
 The teaching of Calvinism on Limited Atonement contradicts the express statement of Scripture.
 First Timothy 2:5,6 says, “The man Christ Jesus; Who gave himself a ransom for all…”

 The Bible teaches that Jesus is the Saviour of the world.
-John 4:42 says, “And said unto the woman, Now we believe, not because of thy saying: for we have heard him ourselvs, and know that this is indeed the Christ, the Saviour of the world.”
+John 4:42 says, “And said unto the woman, Now we believe, not because of thy saying: for we have heard him ourselves, and know that this is indeed the Christ, the Saviour of the world.”
 Again I John 4:14, “And we have seen and do testify that the Father sent the Son to be the Saviour of the world.”
 The Scriptures make it plain that Jesus came to save the world.
 John 3:17 says, “For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”

 No man will ever look at Jesus Christ and say, “You didn’t want to be my Saviour.”
 No!
 No!
 Jesus wants to be the Saviour of all men.
 As a matter of fact, I Timothy 4:10, “For therefore we both labour and suffer reproach, because we trust in the living God, who is the Saviour of all men, specially of those that believe.”